Whether it's a hurricane, wildfire, earthquake, tornado or ice storm, most of us are at risk of being caught in some kind of natural disaster.

 Government officials and rescue personnel can tell you how to prepare physically—when to board up your windows and when to evacuate—but there is less information available on how to prepare yourself financially.

 Many people assume that their homeowners insurance will cover damage to their homes caused by a natural disaster—but that's not necessarily true.
 For instance, standard homeowners insurance does not cover earthquake damage or flood damage.
 If you live in an earthquake-prone area, you may need to purchase an additional earthquake policy or rider in order to be covered.

 Flood insurance is available if your property is located in a community that participates in the National Flood Insurance Program.
 You can determine if your community participates by referring to FEMA's Community Status Book.

-“You really need to know what your insurance policy covers," said Dean Russell, managing director of financial advisors at Symphonic Financial Advisors in Kansas City, a City National Bank company.
+“You really need to know what your insurance policy covers," said Dean Deutz, a private wealth consultant at RBC Wealth Management-U.S. in Minneapolis.

 “I've had my roof replaced twice because of hail damage.
 And roofs depreciate as time goes on, so the insurance policy may not cover as much now as it did several years ago.
 It's important to talk to your agent and understand what coverage you have and how it works," he said.

 When a disaster hits and evacuation is necessary, you could be out of your home — or from your job or business — for a long period of time.
 That's why financial advisors recommend maintaining an emergency fund of at least three to six months' worth of living expenses.